Installation

 If

-~/.local/bin(or the Windows equivalent) is not in yourPATH, you’ll need to add it manually to your shell profile.
+~/.local/binis not in yourPATH, add it to your shell profile.